Marakuja/UpdateAddons/readme.md

 | Source | the Website to look for the addon                 | [curseforge, wowinterface, packaged-with, skip] |
 | UID    | the identifier of the addon                       | <string> (from url)                             |

+### Source: curseforge

-e.g. for Weakauras you have the following data in the file (from url):
+For Weakauras you have the following data in the file (from url):

 `https://www.curseforge.com/wow/addons/weakauras-2`